As Israel threatens West Bank annexation, Gazans recall settler withdrawal

 Prime Minister Benjamin Netanyahu has set July 1 for the start of cabinet discussions on the move, proposed as part of a U.S. peace plan.

 "Israel today has all the power.
-No one can deny that - they can do whatever they want," Zahar, 68, said.
+No one can deny that - they can do whatever they want," Zahar, 68, said from the Gaza Strip, which is ruled by the Islamist group Hamas.

 "Without willing martyrs, nothing will change," he said.